Discover

 Two tours daily at 9:00 a.m. and 1:30 p.m.
 Monday - Saturday, and 1:30 on Sunday, including a stop at a local horse farm, Keeneland Race Course, and other points of interest.

-Tours are given daily at 8:15 a.m. and 12:45 p.m. seven days a week year-round, includes a drive by Calumet, two or three farms, plus Keeneland.
+Tours are given daily at 8:15 a.m. and 12:45 p.m. seven days a week year-round, including a drive by Calumet, two or three farms, plus Keeneland.

 Experience why Kentucky is world famous!
 These tours take you through the heart and soul of Kentucky's beautiful Bluegrass Horse Country.